 The Memorial publishes the "Superfort" -- a twice yearly newsletter that provides updates on the progress of the ongoing restoration of Jack's Hack, news about the Archives and historical articles by veterans of the 58th Bomb Wing.
-Contact Nick Hurley, Museum Curator, by email if you have questions about the Memorial or would like to be added to the Newsletter mailing list.
+Contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have questions about the Memorial or would like to be added to the Newsletter mailing list.

 You can help assure that the legacy of the 58th Bombardment Wing endures for all future generations by:

 The Biographical Database contains over 700 individual records of the veterans of the 58th Bomb Wing.
-Veterans or family members can submit information at anytime either online by clicking on the link below (left) or by contacting Nick Hurley, Museum Curator, by email and requesting a Questionnaire form.
+Veterans or family members can submit information at anytime either online by clicking on the link below (left) or by contacting Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email and requesting a Questionnaire form.